Granola-Team/mina-on-chain-voting/README.md

 # Server & Client

 An actix_web server that communicates with a MINA archive node to provide signalling information, and to host a React application that displays said info.\
-A React SPA that displays and totals signalling results (votes) from the API.
+A React SPA that displays and totals signalling results (votes from the API).

 - `nix build` Builds the server and client and outputs to `./result`
 - `nix develop .#server` -> Enter a development shell for the server